Prizewinning review originally published on the Find DVD website in July 2005

-Jimmy's legitimate business is concerned with making videos in which people express their final thoughts for those who survive them, and fragments of these are selectively intercut at various junctures.
+Jimmy's legitimate business is concerned with making videos in which people express their final thoughts for those who survive them, and fragments of these are selectively intercut.
 Intended to be messages from one generation to the next about the kind of ideals that should be carried forward, few are optimistic, or edifying.
 They generally address either the futility or disappointment of life from the perspective of someone at the end of it.
 Jimmy too reaches the point he would rather die than be forced to run and hide from a demented tyrant.
-Perceiving Bernard to be the cause of the chain of events that afflicts him, he resolves to interrupt the only succession the boss could enjoy.
-He wants to end the pattern of corrupt advantage Bernard stands to inherit.
+Perceiving Bernard to be the cause of the chain of events that condemn him, he resolves to interrupt the only succession the boss could enjoy.
+He wants to deny Bernard an inheritance his father acquired through using violence.

 Trying to extract some justice in the process, he wants to change things for his own potential heir, being carried by a prostitute he has tried to protect.
 Jimmy makes a sacrifice for a principle in full awareness of the potentially fatal consequences, but first records an aspirational and tender video message for his unborn child.

-Some distracting bathos is generated by Jimmy's desperate will to preserve his opportunity for straight success and romance with love interest Dagney, but the odd dialogue, and atypical storyline makes this a compelling movie.
-Of especial interest is the phrase "give it a name" as it accentuates the practices for which the gangsters definitely do have a name.
+Some distracting bathos is generated by Jimmy's desperate will to preserve his opportunity for straight success and romance with love interest Dagney, but the odd dialogue, and atypical storyline ensures remains a compelling movie.
+Of especial interest is the phrase "give it a name" as it accentuates the practices for which the gangsters definitely have a name.

 Directed by Gary Fleder